FrontEndFoxes/kitchen-sune/src/recipes/nigerian-jollof-rice.md

 # Nigerian Jollof Rice

 I personally love Jollof Rice and I am so delighted to share the recipe with you.
 Nigerian Jollof Rice is a rich and incredibly tasty west African one-pot Meal.
-When cooking Jellof rice, building a flavor base is very importanT.
+When cooking Jellof rice, building a flavor base is very important.

 ## Ingredients